Chung Ju-yung: Death

-Chung died on March 21, 2001, at the age of 85 from pneumonia after receiving at-home treatment for other long-term illnesses.
-He was buried in accordance to Buddhist and Confucian customary rites.
-His wife, Byun Joong-seok, died on 17 August 2008, at the age of 88, due in part to long-term heart complications.
-She was buried in a family graveyard in Hanam, alongside her husband and their son.
+Chung died on 21 March 2001, at the age of 85, from pneumonia after receiving at-home treatment for other long-term illnesses.
+He was buried in accordance with Buddhist and Confucian customary rites.
+His wife, Byun Joong-Seok, died on 17 August 2007, at the age of 86, due in part to long-term heart complications.
+She was buried in a family cemetery in Hanam, alongside her husband and their son.